Identifying contributors to supply chain outcomes in a multi-echelon setting: a decentralised approach: Methodology

 \subsection{Data}

 Real-life data from multi-stage processes across companies are not publicly available due to data privacy concerns.
-Therefore, we use the multi-stage production data from \citet{Multista51:online} that was captured at a production line in Detroit and has been used in numerous publications such as \citet{akinsolu2023generalized}, \citet{oleghe2020predictive}, \citet{wu2022synchronous}, \citet{zhang2021path}, and \citet{zhou2021attention}.
+Therefore, we use the multi-stage production data from \cite{Multista51:online} that was captured in 2019 at a production line in Detroit, Michigan by Liveline Technologies and has been used in numerous publications such as \cite{akinsolu2023generalized}, \cite{oleghe2020predictive}, \cite{wu2022synchronous}, \cite{zhang2021path}, and \cite{zhou2021attention}.
 We can view each of the process steps shown in Fig. \ref{fig:process} as an individual company separated from the rest in terms of data sharing.

-Tier 3 suppliers in the process act in parallel and their outputs are combined by the Tier 2 distributor process step before being passed on to Tier 1 and the original equipment manufacturer (OEM) respectively.
-The outputs from the OEM are then measured.
+Tier 3 suppliers in the process act in parallel and their outputs are combined by the Tier 2 process step before being passed on to Tier 1 and the original Tier 0 respectively.
+The outputs from the combined processes are then measured.
 We aggregate these measurements into one quality value to reflect a realistic Key Performance Indicator (KPI) for monitoring of this production process.
 Each of the defined companies has multiple process features associated with it such as machine tool rotations per minute, raw material properties, temperatures, and more.
-All feature values are continuous as shown in Fig. \ref{fig:features} for Supplier 1.
-The companies in the supply chain share two features that are observable to all of them.
+All feature values are continuous as shown in Fig. \ref{fig:features} for Company A. The companies in the supply chain share two features that are observable to all of them.
 These are the ambient humidity and temperature during the manufacturing process.
 Features that are observable by multiple parties in real-life supply chains can range from weather data to public financial information and are therefore important to include in our case study example.

-The data gaps in the observations in Fig. \ref{fig:features} are due to observations with faulty measurements that we dropped from the data to avoid the introduction of bias due to imputation for the target value.
+The data gaps in the observations in Fig. \ref{fig:features} are due to observations with faulty measurements, as shown in Table \ref{tab:missing}, that we dropped from the data to avoid the introduction of bias due to imputation for the target value.
 Measurement 4 was removed due to 12.780 of 14.000 values missing which likely indicates a faulty measurement device or process.

-We aggregate the measurements per observation into a single-quality Key Performance Indicator (KPI) via equation \ref{eq:quality}.
-This is done as we are interested in finding the causes of overall quality variance. $n_m$ is the number of different measurements to be taken per produced part during an observation. $n$ is the number of parts that are measured, resulting in a total of $n \cdot n_m$ measurements.